Yashwanth-1412/FalconWall/README.ascii.md

 ## 1. DDoS Mitigator (`wall/`)

-A stateless firewall attached to the XDP hook.
+A stateless firewall attached to the XDP hook — mitigation at the earliest point in the kernel, before the network stack even runs.
 All traffic decisions happen in the eBPF **data plane**; userspace only manages state via pinned BPF maps.

 ### Architecture